rogerchamberlain/rogerchamberlain.github.io/modules/06/assignment.md

 For multi-byte values that represent a single number (e.g., 2-byte integers, 4-byte integers), the order of the bytes is most significant byte first and least significant byte last.
-In Java, make sure you have finished Studio 8.
+In Java, you should have done this in studio.

 ## The assignment